top of page

 Hostas Under the Tree

-Across Toronto and the GTA, the hardest areas to make look “finished” are usually the shaded ones—side yards, north-facing beds, fence lines, and the space under mature trees.
-Turf struggles, bare soil looks messy, and weeds move in quickly.
+Across Toronto and the GTA, shaded areas can be challenging to make look “finished.”
+Side yards, north-facing beds, fence lines, and spaces under mature trees often struggle.
+Turf may falter, bare soil can appear messy, and weeds tend to invade quickly.

-This is exactly why hostas remain one of our most-used perennials.
-They’re reliable in shade, their foliage has real presence, and once they fill in, they help cover soil and reduce weed pressure—which is a big deal for low-maintenance landscapes.
+This is precisely why hostas remain one of our most-used perennials.
+They thrive in shade, their foliage has a significant presence, and once established, they help cover soil and reduce weed pressure—a crucial factor for low-maintenance landscapes.

-In this plant profile, we’re focusing on the three hostas we reach for most often: Blue Angel, June, and Fire and Ice.
-They’re all common, durable choices in GTA gardens, but they play very different roles in design depending on size, colour, and light conditions.
+In this plant profile, we focus on the three hostas we reach for most often: Blue Angel, June, and Fire and Ice.
+These durable choices are common in GTA gardens, but they serve very different roles in design based on size, colour, and light conditions.

 Why Hosta Works So Well in Toronto Landscapes

-Hosta isn’t popular because it’s “easy.”
-It’s popular because it solves multiple design problems at once.
-In shaded beds, hosta creates instant structure—softening hard edges, filling gaps, and giving the planting bed a clean, intentional look without relying on constant flowering colour.
+Hosta isn’t popular just because it’s “easy.”
+It’s favored because it addresses multiple design challenges simultaneously.
+In shaded beds, hosta creates instant structure—softening hard edges, filling gaps, and providing a clean, intentional look without relying on constant flowering colour.

-Once established, hosta clumps also reduce the amount of exposed soil, which means fewer weeds and less ongoing cleanup.
+Once established, hosta clumps also reduce the amount of exposed soil.
+This means fewer weeds and less ongoing cleanup.
 That’s why hosta often becomes the backbone of our shade planting plans.

 The Three We Use Most